hgq719/docs/Account API.md

   No parameters

 - Response
-  Group Permission Json Object list
+  An array of Group Permission Json Object.

 ### Create a new permission for a group
 - End Point